Course Outline – Economics

 Students start their study of economics with A Level offered in the Sixth Form.

 The economics department has a series of well-equipped, dedicated classrooms with appropriate resources such as projectors.
 Students use mini whiteboards to aid assessment for learning and to improve their understanding of economic diagrams.
-Students are able to subscribe to the Economist at a discounted rate to aid their understanding of the world economy.
+Students are able to get a free subscription to the Financial Times to aid their understanding of the world economy.

 Co-curriculum and Extracurricular Activities